Jovi-DM/Streamlit-DataExploration/README.md

 <h2 align="left">Search-in-GoogleShop.py</h2>

-First you can acess search-in-googleshop.py, change line "Your API Key" (can be find in here 'https://serpapi.com/manage-api-key')
+First you can access search-in-googleshop.py, change line "Your API Key" (can be find in here 'https://serpapi.com/manage-api-key')

 After got it the API_KEY, the program is feeded by txt file, with part-numbers like the ids.txt